-The materials that laser cutters engrave and cut emit fumes and particulates.
+The materials that laser cutters engrave and cut emit fumes and particulates that can be toxic but does a laser engraver need ventilation?
 An exhaust system is employed to ensure that these fumes are removed from areas where people are present.
 Of course, huge production shops may have exhaust systems that are much larger and more intricate, but the concept remains the same.

-You must ensure that the fumes are appropriately vented away from the laser equipment and the user.
-In most cases, a ventilation system with a good fan that exhausts to the outside will be sufficient, but if that isn’t an option, you can buy a fume extractor.
+You must ensure that the laser fumes are appropriately vented away from laser engraving and cutting equipment for the health and safety of the user.
+A ventilation system with a good fan that exhausts to the outside will be sufficient, but if that isn’t an option, then a fume extractor would be required.

 Ventilation with a laser exhaust fan